Climate of Sydney explained

 Wind

-The prevailing winds are seasonal in coastal Sydney, which come from the north-east, south, and west; northeasterly sea breezes arriving in the summer provide relief on hot days; in winter and early spring, generally strong and cool winds come from the west or north-west, which are related to large scale synoptic events.[126]
+As a whole, the Sydney region is generally the windiest from October to January and calmest from March to June.
+The windier locations are those by the coast, such as the eastern suburbs.
+The prevailing winds are seasonal in coastal Sydney; northeasterly sea breezes arriving in the summer provide relief on hot days; in winter and early spring, generally strong and cool winds come from the west or north-west, which are related to large scale synoptic events.[116]
 Summer winds from the south may be strong (i.e. southerly buster).
-Spring and autumn winds tend to be variable.[127]
+Spring and autumn winds tend to be variable.[117]

 Northeasterlies and easterly sea breezes are dominant from early summer to early autumn, because the anticlockwise-rotating subtropical ridge is to the south of the city where it allows winds from the sea to penetrate.
 Westerlies are dominant in late winter to mid-spring as the subtropical ridge is just to the north of the city, picking up winds from the interior and blocking easterlies from the sea.[48]
 Westerly winds in Sydney are intensified when the Roaring forties contract towards the southeastern Australia.[118]